-When the nine justices of the U.S. Supreme Court decide the fate of Curtis Flowers — whose case will be argued on Wednesday — they will weigh more than a century of judicial precedents, complex arguments and intricate legal theories.
+When the nine justices of the U.S. Supreme Court decide the fate of Curtis Flowers, they will weigh more than a century of judicial precedents, complex arguments and intricate legal theories.
 But underneath all that, the case will boil down to two core American ideals: fairness and equality.

 At issue is whether Flowers, a black man in Mississippi, had his constitutional rights violated by a white prosecutor.
 Flowers' side argues that the prosecutor, Doug Evans, intentionally struck black jurors because of their race at Flowers' 2010 trial, his sixth for the 1996 murders of four people in Winona, Mississippi.

 Their argument is part of a lineage that can be traced back to the end of the Civil War.